a89529294/Advent-of-JS/ch6-range-slider/README.md

 1. Learned about Tailwind variants.
 You can add new variants targeting any pseudo class/element in tailwind.config.js.
 2. Learned about how to reset <input type='range'> cross browsers

+Note:

-Note: A CSS pseudo-element is a keyword added to a selector that lets you style a specific part of the selected element
+1. A CSS pseudo-element is a specific part of an element, some examples are: ::first-line, ::before
+2. A CSS pesudo-class represnts a state of an element, some examples are: :hover, :active